Objects And Knowledge Lab

 Welcome to the Objects and Knowledge Laboratory, the website for Olivia Cheung's laboratory at New York University Abu Dhabi.

 The OAK Lab studies object recognition and perceptual expertise, using primarily a combination of behavioral, functional magnetic resonance imaging (fMRI), and computational methods.
+The OAK Lab is affiliated with the Center for Brain and Health at NYU Abu Dhabi.

 The general research goal of the lab is to understand how the human brain perceives the visual world, and how such processes are influenced by experience and learning.
 We study this broad question by examining how visual and conceptual knowledge interact to constrain representations of various categories, including objects, faces, words, musical notations, and scenes.

-Several ongoing research projects include:
+Several ongoing research projects in the lab include:

 How do socio-emotional factors influence face recognition?